Abdul Wahid Omar: 2008–2013: Maybank

-In May 2008, Abdul Wahid was appointed as president and CEO of Maybank, replacing Tan Sri Amirsham Abdul Aziz who was appointed as a Minister in the Prime Minister's Department in charge of the Economic Planning Unit (EPU) after the 12th General Election.
+In May 2008, Abdul Wahid was appointed president and CEO of Maybank, replacing Tan Sri Amirsham Abdul Aziz who was appointed a Minister in the Prime Minister's Department in charge of the Economic Planning Unit (EPU) after the 12th General Election.

-In the three months prior to his arrival, Maybank finalised three major acquisitions', An Binh Bank in Vietnam, Bank International Indonesia (BII) and MCB Bank in Pakistan.
+In the three months prior to his arrival, Maybank finalised three major acquisitions, An Binh Bank in Vietnam, Bank International Indonesia (BII) and MCB Bank in Pakistan.
 He faced three major challenges in the first few months at Maybank.
 Firstly, he had to follow through on the three major acquisitions costing some RM11 billion and to raise the necessary equity and debt capital required to fund the acquisitions.
-Second, to deal with the Global Financial Crisis that was unfolding with the collapse of Lehman Brothers, among others, in September 2008.
+Second, he had to deal with the 2008 financial crisis.
 And third, to improve the financial performance of Maybank.

 While the corporate finance team was busy completing the three acquisitions, the rest of the management and staff members were busy implementing the performance improvement program called LEAP30 - a series of 30 initiatives identified to improve Maybank's performance and restore its market leadership.

 After 18 months, assets and deposits grew faster, customer service enhanced, asset quality improved and profit after tax bounced back to a record RM3.8 billion for financial year 2010.
 Maybank was back as the number one bank in Malaysia and the most valuable company listed on Bursa Malaysia.

 Though this left the team, Board and shareholders happy, there was still a concern when it came to sustainability.
 Professional fatigue was evident and there was a need to revise the organisational structure and revisit the company's mission.
 Thus, a "Tiger Summit" was held in Putrajaya which gathered the top 1,000 managers and leaders.
 This summit agreed to adopt a new mission for Maybank of Humanising Financial Services.
 This means; to provide people with convenient access to financing, to provide fair terms and pricing, advising customers based on their needs, and being at the heart of the community.

 This was not just a rallying call but a reason for being for the 40,000 Maybankers in Malaysia and across Asia.
 Organisationally, a new "House of Maybank" was created with three business pillars of Community Financial Services, Global Wholesale Banking and Insurance & Takaful with Islamic Financial Services and International Operations straddling across the three business pillars.
 With the new mission and new "house", Maybank continued to extend its leadership not only as the number one bank in Malaysia but also as one of the top regional banking groups with presence across all ten ASEAN countries.

 2013–2016: Minister in the Prime Minister's Department

-Abdul Wahid was appointed as a Minister in the Prime Minister's Department in charge of Economic Planning on 5 June 2013.
+Abdul Wahid was appointed a Minister in the Prime Minister's Department in charge of Economic Planning on 5 June 2013.
 He oversees a number of government agencies such as Economic Planning Unit, Public-Private Partnership Unit (UKAS), Department of Statistics, Ekuiti Nasional Berhad (EKUINAS) and Talent Corporation (TALENCORP), TERAJU and Yayasan Pendidikan Peneraju Bumiputera.